 Once you spot your chance, present a piece of your evidence or answer the correct multiple questions on screen as to why they are lying in order to force the witness/defendant to change their testimony once more.
 In Danganronpa V3, we have truth bullets which we used to distinguish the truth among the lies, in the Phoenix Wright: Ace Attorney Trilogy we have nothing but our common sense and the Court Record.
 That’s right, you can refer back to your trusty record whenever you wish in order to see what evidence you have which can be used against the liars.

-Check out the slider below for a visual comparison (drag the slider if the image hasn’t loaded up).
+Check out the slider below for a visual comparison:

 The one thing I’m not too keen on within the Phoenix Wright: Ace Attorney Trilogy remaster is the ‘new’ visual style.
 Don’t get me wrong, as you can see from the above comparison (slide to see the two versions), the remaster looks simply stunning in comparison to the original NDS version.
 However, there’s a lot of artistic effects which have been implemented in various scenes.
 I’ve noticed very rounded edges and feature-less characters whilst zoomed out within the courtroom as if the characters have no face or definition.
 If I was to guess what’s happened, it appears a filter has been placed over the original images in order to boost them to a higher resolution – this results in very clear and clean images with the side effect of blocky colours hiding certain features.